 9. Robin Hood's Bay

 Exploring the steep, narrow backstreets and ginnels in the atmospheric old smugglers’ haunt of Baytown (or Bay), the village of Robin Hood’s Bay is not to be missed.
 The higgledy-piggledy fishermen’s cottages connected by internal passageways were made for smuggling in the 18th century, with contraband moving from the dock to the top of town without ever seeing the light of day.
-It’s the end of the Coast to Coast Walk too, named as the second best walk in the world back in 2004.
+It’s the end of Wainwright's Coast to Coast Walk too, named as the second best walk in the world back in 2004.
 Custom dictates that the journey is not over until Coast-to-Coasters have dipped their feet in the North Sea, followed swiftly by a pint in the Bay Hotel right by the slipway.
 There’s plenty of cafés and shops to stock up on food for a beach picnic too and in summer you can’t miss the ice cream van parked precariously on the beach.
 Once scoffed, head for the rocks for a spot of rock pooling and fossil hunting.

 Our bucket list ends in historic Whitby, where Captain Cook beckons, along with abbey ruins, quaint narrow streets, Gothic inspiration, sandy beaches, smoked kippers from Fortune's, fish and chips at the famous Magpie Café… And of course you can join in with the age old debate on whether there really are 199 steps.
 It’s customary to count the steps as you climb up to St Mary’s Church and onwards to the ruins of Whitby Abbey.
 With each step more and more of the red-roofed town is revealed behind you, just try not to lose count as you gasp for breath!